 If you’re interested in finding out more about how SEM, SEO, and PPC can improve your bottom line, then give us a call.
 As a full-service digital marketing agency, we provide exceptional ROI for our clients, who experience a 70% qualified sales increase on average when working with us!

 Because SEO and PPC are two sides of the same coin, we generally recommend running both types of campaigns together.
 However, sometimes this isn't possible for businesses with limited budgets.
-SEO is the bedrock of digital marketing, and you should ideally ensure your website is SEO-friendly before investing in any paid initiatives.
-However, if you want short-term results, then running a PPC campaign can help drive traffic, but it shouldn't be viewed as a replacement for SEO.
+SEO is the bedrock of web marketing, and you should ideally ensure your website is SEO-friendly before investing in any paid initiatives.
+However, if you want short-term results, then running a PPC campaign can help drive targeted traffic, but it shouldn't be viewed as a replacement for SEO.
 Bear in mind that dollar for dollar, SEO is likely to be the most profitable tool in your marketing mix.
-Digital marketing is a long-term business strategy, so for this reason, SEO should take priority.
+Internet marketing is a long-term business strategy, so for this reason, SEO should take priority.

 Running PPC campaigns alongside SEO has no technological impact on your positioning within SERPs; however, its indirect benefits can improve SEO.
 PPC ads help dominate SERPs, offer valuable keyword data, and increase visibility, complementing SEO efforts.
 For instance, searchers who see an ad may be more likely to click on the same company's organic listing.